The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Introduction

-The Prime Geodesic Theorems evince the asymptotic behaviour as $X \to \infty$ for the number $\pi_{\Gamma}(X)$ of primitive closed geodesics on hyperbolic manifolds.
-The most vintage case is when $\Gamma \subset \PSL_{2}(\R)$ is a cofinite Fuchsian group acting on the upper half-plane $\mathfrak{h}^{2}$.
-In retrospect, this problem was intensively studied by Huber~\cite{Huber1961,Huber1961-2}, Hejhal~\cite{Hejhal1976,Hejhal1976-2,Hejhal1983}, Kuznetsov~\cite{Kuznetsov1978}, Venkov~\cite{Venkov1990}, and Selberg~\cite[pp.426--474]{Selberg1989}.
-For a brief introduction, denote $\Lambda_{\Gamma}(P) = \log N(P_{0})$ if $\{P \}$ is a power of the underlying primitive hyperbolic class $\{P_{0} \}$ and $\Lambda_{\Gamma}(P) = 0$ otherwise.
-It is convenient to work with the summatory functions \`{a} la Chebyshev:
+The Prime Geodesic Theorem concerns the asymptotic behaviour as $X \to \infty$ for the number $\pi_{\Gamma}(X)$ of primitive closed geodesics on hyperbolic manifolds.~The most classical case is when $\Gamma \subset \PSL_{2}(\R)$ is a cofinite Fuchsian group acting on the upper~half-plane $\mathfrak{h}^{2}$.
+In retrospect, this problem was intensively studied in~\cite{Hejhal1976-2,Hejhal1976,Hejhal1983,Huber1961,Huber1961-2,Kuznetsov1978,Venkov1990,Selberg1989}.
+Let $\Lambda_{\Gamma}(P) = \log N(P_{0})$ if $\{P \}$ is a power of the underlying primitive hyperbolic~class~$\{P_{0} \}$ and $\Lambda_{\Gamma}(P) = 0$ otherwise.
+Then the summatory functions \`{a} la Chebyshev are defined by

-where $N(P)$ stands for the norm of $P$, so that $\log N(P_{0})$ is the length of the primitive closed geodesic $P_{0}$.
-The Prime Geodesic Theorems are seen as geometric analogues of the Prime Number Theorem; thereby the norms are sometimes called \textit{pseudoprimes}.
+where $N(P)$ stands for the norm of $P$ so that $\log N(P_{0})$ is the length of the primitive closed geodesic $P_{0}$.
+The Prime Geodesic Theorem are viewed as a geometric analogue of the Prime Number Theorem; whence the norms are sometimes called \textit{pseudoprimes}.
 Selberg~\cite{Selberg1989} showed via the analysis of his trace formula that

-where the full main term arises from the small eigenvalues of the Laplacian acting on $L^{2}(\Gamma \backslash \mathfrak{h}^{2})$, and $E_{\Gamma}(X)$ serves as the error term.
-It is well-known that $E_{\Gamma}(X) \ll X^{3/4}$ for any cofinite $\Gamma$.
-This barrier is termed the trivial bound.
-Given the analogue of the Riemann hypothesis for Selberg zeta functions apart from a finite number of exceptional zeroes, one should expect $E_{\Gamma}(X) \ll_{\epsilon} X^{1/2+\epsilon}$ at least for the full modular group $\Gamma = \PSL_{2}(\Z)$; see the work of~Kaneko--Koyama~\cite{KanekoKoyama2022} for evidence.
-This remains an open problem since being posed by Iwaniec~\cite{Iwaniec1984} in 1984 and is out of reach with current technology owing to the abundance of eigenvalues.
+where the main term comes from the small eigenvalues of the hyperbolic Laplacian acting on $L^{2}(\Gamma \backslash \mathfrak{h}^{2})$ and $E_{\Gamma}(X)$ is an error term.
+It is well known that $E_{\Gamma}(X) = O(X^{3/4})$ for~any~cofinite $\Gamma$.
+This barrier is called the trivial bound.
+Given an analogue of the Riemann Hypothesis~for the Selberg zeta function apart from a finite number of exceptional zeroes,~it is reasonable to expect that $E_{\Gamma}(X) = O_{\epsilon}(X^{1/2+\epsilon})$ for $\Gamma = \PSL_{2}(\Z)$; see the work of~Kaneko--Koyama~\cite{KanekoKoyama2022} for evidence.
+This remains an open problem since being posed by Iwaniec~\cite{Iwaniec1984} in 1984 and is out of reach with current technology due to the abundance of eigenvalues.